clearbold/flightdeck/README.md

 ### To Do

 Lots!
 This is just a starting point with functional code.
-It more error handling and further work on additional features.
+It needs more error handling and further work on additional features.

 #### Planned Features